SzaroBury/SimpleLibraryAPI/README.md

-# Simple API for library staff (work in progress)
+# Simple API for library staff

-### Target Features:
+### Features:
-- CRUD operations for all entities with diffrent accesability.
+- CRUD operations for all entities
 - Diffrent endpoints available for three diffrent API keys.
-- Searching books by: word, availbility, relaese date, author and category.
 - Logging information in the console

 ### Installation: